seatable/seatable-admin-docs/manual/config/seatable-controller-conf.md

 # seatable-controller.conf

-seatable-controller lauches and monitors different components of SeaTable server.
+seatable-controller launches and monitors different components of SeaTable server.

 seatable-controller.conf is not created by default.
-If you need to modifiy default behaviour of seatable-controller, you can add the config file manually with contents like below:
+If you need to modify default behaviour of seatable-controller, you can add the config file manually with contents like below:

 ```
 DTABLE_SERVER_MEMORY_SIZE=8192